Kingtous/flutter_texture_rgba_renderer/README.md

 # Texture Rgba Renderer

-A texture helper which brings a high level api to handle **BGRA** data.
-No frame copy required, and with full hardware acceleration.
+A general texture helper which brings both of high and low level api to handle **BGRA** data for Flutter.
+Only one time frame copy required, and aims to get a full hardware acceleration.

+This plugin is originally developed for [RustDesk](https://github.com/rustdesk/rustdesk).

+Now it's in active development, which aims to improve the memory usage and performance.

 ![](./res/banner.png)